 And it was one of the costlier mistakes I made…by not purchasing more when my pension halved in two.

-Lets reitierate.
+Lets reiterate.
 Yes, I should have bought more of the fund when my pension tanked.

-You will earn higher returns for sinking your cash into fallen stock/ undervalued stock (as long as the fund has a long track record and performance and not too volatile).
+You will potentially earn higher returns for sinking your cash into undervalued stock (assuming you have a decent fund in the first place).
 That’s why I love bear markets or recessions.
 I know I’m buying cheap and I’m going to be in it for the long term.